smzerehpoush/simple-full-backup-in-json/README.md

 # simple-full-backup-in-json

-simple app that creates a full back-up of your mysql database in json format
+simple script that creates a full back-up of your mysql database in json format